particle-iot/docs/src/content/tools/cloud-tools/integration-copy-old.md

 # {{title}}

 This control copies integrations (such as webhooks) into a product (sandbox or organization) from your developer sandbox.
+You can also perform this operation manually, see see [Product vs. sandbox integrations](/integrations/webhooks/#product-vs-sandbox-integrations).

 {{> sso}}